Important Government Changes to Private Health Insurance

 Don’t get overwhelmed by all the hype.
 We’ve summarised the most significant government changes to private health insurance for you below.

 Click on the health insurance reform you’d like to learn more about, and the page will scroll down to the relevant section.

-Key private health insurance reforms for 2018 and 2019
+Key health insurance changes for April 1

 |Health insurance reform||How the reforms affect you||Effective date|

 |Properly informed about out-of-pocket costs||Ensuring consumers are adequately informed about the potential out of pocket costs.||2 Jan 2018|